VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

      By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -flagsAuthKey string
      Auth key for /flags endpoint.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -fs.disableMmap
+It overrides httpAuth.* settings -fastMatcherCacheExpiration duration
+     How long to cache the results of fast matchers. (default 5m0s) -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
 By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -graphiteListenAddr string